vumaasha/Atlas/dataset/README.md

 'image_url': 'https://images.voonik.com/01993582/euro-fashion-men-s-cotton-brief-pack-of-3-c9f86351-product.jpg?1522053196', 'split': 'train'}
 ```

-To generate the _*ATLAS*_ dataset, run [this script](#atlas-dataset).
+Steps on how to run this code can be found [here](#atlas-dataset)

 * `create_zvsn_dataset` downloads the images into 2 folders called zoomed and normal that consists of zoomed and normal images.
-We have included a sample csv file called `zvsn_data.csv` that contains a collection of zoomed and normal image URLs for the category *Men > Western Wear > Shirts*
+We have included a sample json file called `zvsn_data.json` that contains a collection of zoomed and normal image URLs for the category *Men > Western Wear > Shirts*

-Structure of the `coresdataset19.json` file:
+Structure of the `zvsn_data.json` file:

     |-obj : json object